top of page

 Will I Be Welcome at Communion?

 If you trust that Jesus Christ lived, died, and rose from the dead for your salvation and the life of the world, you are invited to come forward to receive the Body of Christ and the cup of Salvation.
 If you require a gluten-free wafer, please ask the clergy.
-If you prefer to receive a blessing instead of Communion, cross your hands across your chest and the clergy will offer God’s blessing to you.
+If you prefer to receive a blessing instead of Communion, cross your hands across your chest, and the clergy will offer God’s blessing to you.
 If you would like to receive Communion but are unable to come forward, please let an usher know.

 bottom of page